-Early land sales in The Basin used Sassafras and Bayswater to refer to the land location.
+Early land sales used Sassafras and Bayswater to refer to The Basin.

-In the 1920s and 1930s, the area around

-Mountain Highway/Claremont Avenue/Toorak Avenue was known locally as "Switzerland" and later "Somerville" after the estate names.
+In the 1920s and 1930s, the area around Mountain Highway, Claremont Avenue, and Toorak Avenue was known locally as "Switzerland" and later "Somerville" after the estate names.
+Later, the Claremont and Inverness Avenue areas became known as The Ravine.

-Associated with the name was the emblem of The Basin (see picture on page 5).
+Associated with the name was the emblem of The Basin (see picture on page 4).
 The Football Club, The Primary School and the Scout Troop all originally chose the Rosella as their emblem because of the numerous Eastern Rosellas in The Basin.
-The Basin Football Club won their first premiership as the "Rosellas" and later changed to be known as "The Bears".
+The Basin Football Club won their first premiership as the "Rosellas" and later